Magnum::Ui::AbstractUserInterface class new in Git master

 Vector2{windowSize()}/dpiScaling(),

-Finally, to gracefully deal with extremely small or extremely large windows, you can apply Math::clamp() on top with some defined bounds.
-Windows outside of the reasonable size range will then get a scaled version of the UI at boundary size:
+Or, for example, to have the UI size derived from window size while gracefully dealing with extremely small or extremely large windows, you can apply Math::clamp() on top with some defined bounds.
+Windows outside of the reasonable size range will then get a scaled version of the UI instead:

 Math::clamp({640.0f, 360.0f}, {1920.0f, 1080.0f},